 “The weight cuts were always so hard for me,” he explains.
 “I knew I needed to get the job done, but it was always a struggle.”

 One day, the struggle became too much, and Petchmorakot took a turn down the wrong path.
-Choosing instead to go out his friends, stay out late, and talk to girls on the phone, he lost all interest in training.
+Choosing instead to go out with his friends, stay out late, and talk to girls on the phone, he lost all interest in training.

 Without the focus in the gym, his management stopped booking him matches, which left the teenager unemployed until he straightened out and focused on his passion.